Vanuatu

 “No person shall destroy, damage or defile any place of worship or any object which is held sacred by any class of persons with the intention of thereby insulting the religion of any class of persons or with the knowledge that any class of persons is likely to consider such destruction, damage or defilement as an insult to their religion.”

-Those convicted of the offence may face up to two years’ imprisonment.
-However, the law does not appear to be enforced.
+Those convicted of the offense may face up to two years’ imprisonment.
+However, this de facto blasphemy law does not appear to be enforced.